-“The clothes make the man”, you’ve heard it said.
-And, “don’t judge a book by its cover”, we all know.
-Yeah, I agree with both.
-So, now let me add another; embracing the hippie look today doesn’t mean that you reflect the values of those who created the look- that you reflect the values of what was the hippie culture.
-Of course, you may think that ‘values’ and ‘hippies’ are mutually exclusive.
-When I was one, I just got used to it.
-But, in fact, it simply means that their values are incompatible with your own.
-I am probably the same age (or close) to most of the Merry Pranksters who partied next to me so I imagine they may have been part of that culture.
-I certainly was a part of the hippie culture back then.
-I attended Woodstock, was a regular at the Filmore East, and was there when the crowds pushed down the walls at the Newport Jazz Festival while Sly and the Family Stone were performing.
-I hung out in Greenwich Village at the Café Wha? and Washington Square.
-I had hair that fell below my shoulders, and drove a ’64 Corvair with a giant wooden home loudspeaker in the back seat before cars had elaborate sound systems.
+“Clothes make the man”.
+“Don’t judge a book by its cover”.
+We all get it.
+And, I largely agree with both.
+So, now let me add another; dressing up as a hippie doesn’t mean you reflect the values of those who pioneered the look- How you clothe your body does not always reflect the values you possess in your heart.
+But isn’t that the difference between clothing and a costume.
+Of course, you may think that ‘values’ and ‘the hippie look’ have nothing whatever to do with one another.
+And while that may be true now, it wasn’t way back when.
+When I was what people called a hippie, I just got used to other’s assuming that how we looked reflected a poor set of values, including being unAmerican, anti war, dope smoking, free loving, space cadets.
+But, in fact, there were an unwritten but clear set of values that were very much apart of the movement and were expressed through “the look”.
+If nothing else, it screamed, “I’m not like you!
+I’m different and stand for that which is different.”
+I am probably the same age (or close) to most of the Merry Pranksters who were my concert neighbors, so I wondered if they had been part of that culture.
+I certainly was.
+I loved the three days of music, rain, mud, and gentle people I can barely remember called Woodstock.
+I was a regular at the Filmore East, and I was there when the crowds knocked down the walls at the Newport Jazz Festival while Sly and the Family Stone were performing.
+I hung out in Greenwich Village at the Café Wha? as a teenager.
+I had hair that fell below my shoulders, and drove a ’64 Corvair with a home loudspeaker the size of a passenger perched in the back seat before cars were equipped with elaborate sound systems.

 So, what?!
 Really, who cares about “the look”?
 None of this really means much, or better, none of this should mean much if it means anything at all.
-But, I’ll tell you what does mean something- the kindness I always encountered at the scores of music festivals I attended that were attended by no one but hippies.
+But, I’ll tell you what does mean something- the kindness I always encountered at the scores of music festivals I attended that were attended by no one but the so-called hippies.
 There were lots of children at Woodstock (and some births!) and the children were always welcomed, cared for, and looked after.
 Remember how stunned people were by the generosity shown between attendees at Woodstock.
-People were good to one another…kind and generous.
-What means something is the kindness of the Allman Brothers meeting my family after a concert at the Filmore because members of their family were close to my parents.
-What means something is when a member of Chicago came to our house one evening to take pictures with my kids.
+People were good to one another…kind and big-hearted.
+What means something is the kindness of the Allman Brothers meeting my family after a concert at the Filmore because members of their family knew my parents.
+What means something is when a member of the band Chicago came to our house one evening to take pictures with my kids.
 (I had conducted a memorial service for one of the band member’s adopted mother.)
 Kids were not sent away for encroaching on another’s space.
 My family wasn’t sent away for encroaching on a rock star’s space!
 It’s disingenuous to suggest that Pork Pie’s concerns were for the child, or for himself and family.
 The concert was billed as a family event.
-If you wanted to social distance from others, you wouldn’t sit in the middle of audience.
+If you wanted to social distance from others, you wouldn’t sit in the very middle of the venue.
 There’s lots of room in Lafayette Square Park.
 The incongruity of Pork Pie’s look with his harsh words was jarring.
-I think it’s great if you want to look like what many of us did in the late 60’s.
-I don’t know.
+I think it’s fine if you want to look like many of us did in the late 60’s.
+I don’t know why you would if your values were not somehow consistent with the people you are modeling yourself after.
+Maybe your experience of the 60’s didn’t go so well for you.
 Maybe your parents wouldn’t let you grow your hair long, or dress outrageously, or caught you smoking a joint so you couldn’t be part of that culture.
 But now that you run your own life, you can look however you want.
-But, most importantly, no poseurs please.
-I think if you want to look like a product of the 60’s culture then consider embracing the phrase that characterized the behavior it promoted-
+Its fine to make your statement now if you couldn’t back then.
+But, no poseurs please.
+I think if you want to look like a product of the 60’s culture then consider embracing one phrase that characterized the behavior it promoted-

 August 15, 2021